How to design the perfect kid’s bedroom

 There’s no such thing as too much storage

 Shelving, cupboards and under-bed storage space should all be utilised as much as possible.
-Remember that there’s also need for extra space to store things such as toys and clothes, which you’re child may no longer use but does not want to part with just yet, or you’re waiting for it to be suitable for a younger sibling to take possession of.
+Remember that there’s also need for extra space to store things such as toys and clothes, which your child may no longer use but does not want to part with just yet, or you’re waiting for it to be suitable for a younger sibling to take possession of.

 Add a work space